lsolbach/qclojure/README.md

 To use QClojure, add a dependency to your project definition.

+### Bell Circuit Example
-This small example shows the creation of a quantum circuit in a functional way, the execution of the circuit on the simulator.
+This example shows the creation of a quantum circuit in a functional way and the execution of the circuit on the simulator.
 It also prints the final state and the measurement outcomes and generates SVG images of the circuit and the final state.